Updated February 2019

 Luxe Tropic – tucked in behind the Aldi car park, this little shop packs a punch in the style department, stocking a range of boho clothing and accessories from labels including Spell Design and Sunny Girl.

 Tyde has also moved from Thompsons Ave to a much bigger, double fronted shop around the corner on The Esplanade near Mad Cowes and continues to stock Elk Accessories and clothing, Palm Beach candles and a beautiful range of jewellery, accessories and home wares.

 Neon Circus is a bit deceptive as half the store is given away to a very tasteful range of children’s clothing (featuring Canadian brand Hatley amongst others).

-In the adult/home wares section you’ll find clothing by Ebe & Ive and Alessi, home wares from Ahoy Trader and jewellery by Rare Rabbit.
+In the adult/home wares section you’ll find clothing by Ebe & Ive, Elm Lifestyle and Alessi and jewellery by Rare Rabbit.

-Sarsparilla also has a great range of adult clothing (they stock Elm and Metalicus among many) as well as beautiful candles and ceramics.
+Sarsparilla, pictured below, also has a great range of adult clothing (they stock Elm Lifestyle, Totem and Metalicus among many) as well as beautiful candles and ceramics.

 A couple of doors down from Neon Circus and Sarsparilla is The Front Room, below, with it’s great range of frockery from Mist, Lola and Camilla, ECOYA candles, Spider and Lily bags and a great range of high end denim and luxe basics including Mela Purdie.

 If you love a good book shop, the independent Turning the Pages on the main drag in Cowes is a great spot to pick up a book for you or the kids too.
 The newsagent is also stocked well with mags as well as plenty of stationery, toys and gifts for the kids.